dineshsundar30/selenium/README.md

 Welcome to my Selenium Practice Repository!
 This repository is designed to help you quickly refer to essential Selenium concepts, methods, and practical examples.

 ## 📖 What's Inside:
-- **Selenium Scripts**: Various automation scripts using Selenium WebDriver with Java.
+- **Selenium Scripts**: Various automation scripts using Selenium WebDriver with Python and Java.
 - **Notes**: Detailed notes covering Selenium concepts, methods, and techniques.
 - **Quick Reference**: Ideal for quickly brushing up on Selenium topics before interviews or projects.